Last Amended September 2017

 All members of the IFA are bound to observe the present IFA Articles.
 Any and all decisions taken by the Board and the membership are final and can not be subject to dispute.

-As ratified 8 October 2014 at the 30th IFA Annual General Meeting, Ho Chi Minh City, Vietnam
+As ratified 12th September 2017 at the 33rd IFA Annual General Meeting, Seoul, South Korea.